-Florida needs to have a reauthorized and fully funded state tourism promotion program that serves a broader purpose than what the DMOs/ CVBs/TDCs do for their local communities.
 VISIT FLORIDA promotes the Florida brand, one of the strongest brands in the worldwide tourism industry.
 Through its efforts, VISIT FLORIDA is able to focus on the larger markets that represent a significant share of Florida's visitors.
 This increases visitors' interest in and demand for the state versus specific destinations or activities within the state.
-The tourism promotion conducted by VISIT FLORIDA has a direct impact on revenue generated for the state and the number of people the industry is able to put to work throughout the state.
+The tourism promotion conducted by VISIT FLORIDA has a direct impact on revenue generated for the state and the number of people the industry can put to work.
 By joining with VISIT FLORIDA, local businesses and tourism promotion programs gain significant exposure and participate in programs they might not otherwise afford, including trade events and domestic and international advertising opportunities.
 This enables local dollars to go further.